bsu-cs-jb/cs-411-docs/project-01/specification.md

 - As someone with many roles in my life I want to be able to create several sets of timers and use them when cooking, working and studying.

+### Non-functional requirements

+Coming soon...

 ## Learning Outcomes

 So many it's hard to list them all.

 ## Process

-3. Create a Component for each screen in the wireframe.
+1. Create a Component for each screen in the wireframe.
-4. Add the Components to the React Navigation [NavigationContainer](https://reactnavigation.org/docs/navigation-container).
+2. Add the Components to the React Navigation [NavigationContainer](https://reactnavigation.org/docs/navigation-container).
-5. Add components that handle user interaction to change screens in the navigation container.
+3. Add components that handle user interaction to change screens in the navigation container.
-5. Use React Core Components to match the layout in the wireframes for each screen.
+4. Use React Core Components to match the layout in the wireframes for each screen.
-6. Add state to the components.
+5. Add state to the components.
-7. Add callbacks to handle user interactions for the components.
+6. Add callbacks to handle user interactions for the components.
-8. Add styling to the components to match the final design views.
+7. Add styling to the components to match the final design views.
-9. Take screenshots of your application and submit them on Canvas along with the link to your GitHub repository.
+8. Take screenshots of your application and submit them on Canvas along with the link to your GitHub repository in the comments.

 ## Rubric

+Coming soon...